stassa/louise/README.md

    In the following query a greater number of examples is invented.
-The background knowledge for this MIL problem consists of 6 `edge/2` ground facts that determine the structure of a graph and a few facts of `not_edge`/2 that represent nodes not connected by edges. `path(a,f)` is the single example.
+The background knowledge for this MIL problem consists of 6 `edge/2` ground facts that determine the structure of a graph and a few facts of `not_edge/2` that represent nodes not connected by edges. `path(a,f)` is the single example.
-   Louise invents sufficient examples to learn a correct hypothesis that reprsents the full path from node 'a' to node 'f', without crossing any non-edges.
+   Louise invents sufficient examples to learn a correct hypothesis that represents the full path from node 'a' to node 'f', without crossing any non-edges.

    ```prolog